wvanderp/notes/Medical/supplements/overview.md

-my goal is to get the following supplements:
+My goal is to get the following supplements:

 - **Multivitamin** (age and gender-specific)
 - **Vitamin B Complex**